 Real estate investors, manufacturers, and other international companies have turned their eyes to this country, as it’s set to compete with neighboring rivals, like China.

-Yet, the real estate market has not performed well compared to places like China, Vietnam, or the Philippines, and the future is yet to be determined.
+Yet, the real estate market has performed badly compared to places like China, Vietnam, and the Philippines.
+And the future is yet to be determined.

 In this article, you’ll learn how India’s real estate market has performed the past years and what my predictions are for 2019.

 India’s real estate market performance in 2017 & 2018: A throwback

 India’s real estate market has not been one of the best performers in the past decade and has grown with a slow rate.
 The market gradually bounced back in 2017 – 2018, even if we saw a brief slowdown in 2015 – 2016.

 Positively, most of the bigger cities performed well throughout 2017 and 2018.
 Why is this the case then?
 The main reason is that the economy grows quickly, gaining much attention from international corporations and the media.